-Long exposure photography is a fun way to capture the movement of subject matter, allow more light onto a sensor to brighten an image, or even get creative and "artsy" with your camera.
+Long exposure photography is a technique that can help capture the movement of subject matter, allow more light onto a sensor to brighten an image, or even get creative and artistic with your camera.
 Understanding what long exposure photographs are and how they work can be confusing at first, but with a little practice and some background information, you'll be on your way to taking more creative photos.
 Keep in mind, this is an introductory article aimed at explaining basic concepts of a camera's functionality, and how to utilize the functions in their appropriate situations.

 Let's start with a quick definition for the word "exposure".
 In digital photography, this refers to the amount of time that light is permitted to reach the camera's sensor.
 Each digital camera has an internal sensor that records information about the light passing through the camera's lens.
 This information then gets translated into a digital language that can be read by a computer and pieced together to create an image of what was visible through the camera's lens.
 Exposures are taken using a measured unit of time, also referred to as "shutter speed", ranging from a fraction of a second to several minutes or even hours, and are recorded as one single image.